Eventuous/docs/docs/application/command-api.md

 }
 ```

 The issue here is there's no way to know if the command was successful or not.
-As the application service won't throw an exception if the command fails, we can't return an error via the HTTP response, unless we parse the [result](app-service.md#result) and return a meaningful HTTP response.
+As the command service won't throw an exception if the command fails, we can't return an error via the HTTP response, unless we parse the [result](app-service.md#result) and return a meaningful HTTP response.

 Eventuous allows you to simplify the command handling in the API controller by providing a `CommandHttpApiBase<TAggregate>` abstract class, which implements the `ControllerBase` and contains the `Handle` method.
-The class takes `IApplicationService<TAggregate>` as a dependency.
-The `Handle` method will call the application service, and also convert the handling result to `ActionResult<Result>`.
+The class takes `ICommandService<TAggregate>` as a dependency.
+The `Handle` method will call the command service, and also convert the handling result to `ActionResult<Result>`.
 Here are the rules for exception handling:

 | Result exception                 | HTTP response |
 |----------------------------------|---------------|